hyperledger-labs/fabric-docs-cn/docs/source/build_network.rst

       ./byfn.sh down

+   Note

-   .. note:: You **will** see errors if you do not remove old containers ​          and images.
+   You will see errors if you do not remove old containers and images.

    注意